astralarya/seek/README.md

 The final (rightmost) part is matched against the *name*, while the entire pattern is matched against the *path*.
 If there are no slashes, the entire pattern is matched against the name.

-Wildcards are implicitly added around each slash, as well as the beginning and end of the pattern.
+Wildcards are implicitly added at the beginning and end of the pattern, as well as around each slash.
 The pattern above would translate to:
 > \*foo\*/\*bar\*

 The -/-cd/-to option changes the current directory to the deepest directory that contains all matches, or returns 1 if this is equal to the current directory.